dannyskelley/gandalfkit/src/content/blog/transform-your-online-presence-overnight-the-ultimate-website-design-guide.md

 ## Step 3: Plan Your Content

 Content is king!
 Outline the essential pages for your website: Home, About, Services, and Contact.
 This structure will help visitors navigate your site easily and understand your offerings.
-Keywords like **website creation** and **design your own website** should guide your content development.

 ## Step 4: Choose a Domain and Hosting